Skip to content

 }

 In the example above, the way we assign values to options is actually a kind of abbreviation.
-When a module only contains config without any other delcaration (like option and other special parameters of the module system), we can omit the config wrapping , just directly write the content of config to assign value to option section declared in other modules!
+When a module only contains config without any other declaration (like option and other special parameters of the module system), we can omit the config wrapping , just directly write the content of config to assign value to option section declared in other modules!

 Assignment and Lazy Evaluation in the Module System